-Revd Dr Matthias Grebe is Lecturer and Tutor at St Mellitus College, London.
+Revd Dr Matthias Grebe is Centre Lead for St Mellitus College, Chelmsford and Lecturer and Tutor at St Mellitus College, London.
 Prior to this, Matthias held a research fellowship at the University of Bonn, Germany, where he worked on a project on theodicy and Dietrich Bonhoeffer.
 Matthias undertook doctoral work on Karl Barth under the supervision of Prof. David Ford at the Faculty of Divinity at Cambridge.
 His revised PhD thesis is published under Election, Atonement, and the Holy Spirit (2014).

 Education